Electrocute4u/Tsumiki-dbl.eu/readme.md

 **On v11 or below:** use `<client>.guilds.size` and  `<client>.shards.size`

 ## Supported Autopost Intervals
-These are the supported auto-post intervals and their respective aliases to for "postTime" property.
+These are the supported auto post intervals and their respective aliases that you can use for postTime.

 **5 Minutes:** \
 `5` , `5min`, `5m`, `5minutes`, `05m`, `05min`, `05minutes`, `five`, `five minutes`